toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

 The certificate contains the server's public key pair and can be used to verify [signatures](https://en.wikipedia.org/wiki/Digital_signature) created by the server.
 Signatures are used by the TLS handshake to ensure that we are speaking with the "real" peer (toidiu.com) and not an attacker.
-This works since only the real toidiu.com will have the private key associated with the public key on the certificate.
+This works since only the real "toidiu.com" website server will have the private key associated with the public key on the certificate.

 - Confidentiality:
   - During the handshake, the client and server perform a key exchange (kex).